kekse1/noto-emoji-animation/README.md

 I just hacked a bit into the `view-source:` and found everything necessary..

-The reason for me to clone \*all\* the emojis was my private website (TODO), where I decided to parse all the emoji tags and replace them with the unicode symbol (string) and/or the real images (atm there are [ WebP, GIF, Lottie ]).
-And I really don't like to link to any Google server (same w/ Google Fonts)!

 ## STATE: **BETA**
 You can see it in the [PREVIEW screenshot](docs/preview.png): some errors. *Maybe **you**'d like to fix it??*